beardnecks/templates/README.md

 The two services are connected by one S3 bucket called which contains the source code the user wants to run.

+This repository contains the pipeline service.
+Other relevant git repos can be found in [Necessary Git repositories](#necessary-git-repositories).
 ## Design overview
 This High-Level design figure depics the entire solution with both integration service and the pipeline service.

 ![HLD](/AWS-Plan.png)